 Enable audit logging

-- In the Dynatrace menu, go to Settings > Preferences > Data privacy and security.
+- In the Dynatrace menu, go to Settings > Preferences > Log audit events.

 Audit logs are retained for 30 days and automatically deleted afterwards.

 You can also enable audit logs via Data privacy API.

 You can access environment-wide audit logs via the GET audit log API call.

 To use the API, you need an API token with the Read audit logs (